The galaxy size to halo spin relation of disk galaxies in cosmological hydrodynamical simulations: Discussions and conclusions

 \section{Discussions and conclusions}

-In the classic picture of disk galaxy formation model, sizes of disk galaxies are tightly related to the spin parameter of their dark matter haloes.
-In this short paper we make use of 4 sets of modern hydrodynamic simulations of galaxy formation to examine this scenario, and compare results of the simulations with a popular disk galaxy formation model of MMW98.
+In the classic picture of the disk galaxy formation model, the sizes of disk galaxies are tightly related to the spin parameter of their dark matter haloes.
+In this short paper, we make use of 4 sets of modern hydrodynamic simulations of galaxy formation to examine this scenario, and compare results of the simulations with a popular disk galaxy formation model of MMW98.
 Our results can be summarized as follows.

-Galaxy size--stellar mass relations in the IllustrisTNG and EAGLE simulations agree reasonably with observational results, while the agreement is better in the Illustris \textsc{TNG100}; the relation seems convergent in both sets we used, of the Illustris and EAGLE.
-For the simulated disk galaxies selected with $\kappa$, there are very strong correlation between size and spin parameter of dark matter halo in the Illustris family runs, \tng{} and \auriga{}, while the correlation is weak or Null in the \eagle{} and \apo{} simulations.
-The spearman correlation coefficient is $0.50$ ($0.38$) for the Milky Way sized disk galaxies in the \tng{}(\eagle{}), and $0.38$ ($0.01$) for the disk dwarfs in the \auriga{}(\apo{}).

-The size--spin parameter relation of the simulated MWs in the \tng{} and \auriga{} simulations agree very well with the MMW98 model by assuming $f_j=0.5$, but the not for the dwarfs which have different logarithmic slope from prediction of MMW98 model.
+Galaxy size--stellar mass relations in the IllustrisTNG and \eagle{} simulations agree reasonably with observational results, while the agreement is better in the Illustris \textsc{TNG100}; the relation seems convergent in both sets we used, of the Illustris and \eagle{}.
+For the simulated disk galaxies selected with $\kappa$, there are moderate correlation between size ratio, $r_{1/2}/R_{200}$, and spin parameter, $\lambda$, of dark matter halo in the Illustris family runs, \tng{} and \auriga{}, while the correlation is weak or null in the \eagle{} and \apo{} simulations.
+The scatter of the $r_{1/2}/R_{200}$--$\lambda$ relation could be due to the variety in the halo concentration and retention factor $f_j$.
+The spearman correlation coefficient is $0.50$ ($0.38$) for the Milky Way sized disk galaxies in the Illustris family(\eagle{} family), and $0.32$ ($0.02$) for the disk dwarfs in the Illustris family(\eagle{} family).
+The size--spin parameter relation of the simulated MWs in the \tng{} and \auriga{} simulations agree well with MMW98 model by assuming $f_j=0.5$, but not for the dwarfs which have different logarithmic slopes from the prediction of the same model.

-These results suggest that the size--spin parameter relation maybe set by either different hydrodynamic solvers or detailed subgrid physics implemented in different galaxy formation models, for example the feedback, we will explore this in a future study.